cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## COSE Header Parameters

 The formatting and processing for c5b, c5c, and c5t, and c5u, defined in {{iana-header}} are similar to x5bag, x5chain, x5t, x5u defined in {{RFC9360}} except that the certificates are C509 instead of DER encoded X.509 and uses a COSE_C509 structure instead of COSE_X509. c5u provides an alternative way to identify an untrusted certificate bag/chain by reference with a URI.
-The content is a COSE_C509 item served with the application/cose-c509 content format.
+The content is a COSE_C509 item served with the application/cose-c509-cert media type, see {{c509-cert}}.
 The COSE_C509 structure used in c5b, c5c, and c5u is defined as:

 ~~~~~~~~~~~ CDDL
 COSE_C509 = C509Certificate / [ 2* C509Certificate ]